Alexandre Pires (album)

-Alexandre Pires is the eponymous debut studio album recorded by Brazilian singer-songwriter Alexandre Pires.
-It was released by BMG U.S. Latin on July 3, 2001 (see 2001 in music).
+Alexandre Pires is a title of the eponymous debut studio album recorded by the Brazilian singer-songwriter Alexandre Pires.
+The album witch released by BMG U.S. Latin on September 11, 2001 (see 2001 in music).
 The Brazilian edition was called É Por Por Amor.
+The album witch produced by Rey-Neiro, co-produced by Estéfano, Donato Póveda and Raúl del Sol.